Federal Supplemental Educational Opportunity Grant (FSEOG)

 To apply for the FSEOG you must:

 - Complete the FAFSA.
-Although the FAFSA may technically be filed until June 30, 2013 for the 2012-2013 school year, we strongly suggest that you file your FAFSA as early as possible.
 You will automatically be considered for this award if you qualify based on your EFC once Eastern Michigan University has received your FAFSA information.

 - List Eastern Michigan University school code (#002259) on the FAFSA.